Amphibians are a group of cold-blooded vertebrates that are capable of exploiting both aquatic and terrestrial habitats.

 - In the case of internal fertilization, however, the young ones develop within the oviduct of the female, feeding on the walls of the ducts.

 - Amphibians are one of the most susceptible animals in the environment because of their porous eggs and semipermeable skin.

-- The characteristics of animals within reptiles might differ with some reptiles being closer to amphibian while others are closer to birds.
+- The characteristics of animals within reptiles might differ, with some reptiles being closer to amphibians while others are closer to birds.

 - Most reptiles are tetrapods with two pairs of limbs, and they are exclusively terrestrial and do not have an aquatic larval stage.